 - CHI is pronounced like the English word “gee” (as in “gee whiz”).

 Don’t make the mistake of saying “Key Gung” for Qi Gong.
 The first word should sound like “chee”, not “key”.
-This one annoys me to no end.
-I would rather people say “Chai Gong” than “Key Gong”.
+This one annoys me to no end when I hear it from instructors.
+I would rather them “Chai Gong” than “Key Gong”.
 At least Chai is tasty.

 Most people also mispronounce the “Chi” in Tai Chi.
 It should sound like the letter “G”.
 It should NOT sound like the “chee” from Qi Gong.
 But, since it’s already in common usage, it’s a tough battle.